What Does Full Coverage Car Insurance Cover?

 Personal Belongings Inside the Vehicle

-A stolen laptop, damaged phone or cash left in your car isn't covered by auto insurance.
+A stolen laptop, a damaged phone or cash left in your car isn't covered by auto insurance.
 Personal property inside your vehicle falls under your renters or homeowners policy instead.

 preferences icon